xamweil/WireGuardQuickStart/ReadMe.md

 - **<your network interface\>:** Replace with the name of the network adapter (something like wlan0 or eth0).
 Can be found by typing ```ip addr``` in the terminal.

 ### Enable IP Forwarding
-To make communication with other devices on the network possible IP forwarding mus be enables.
+To make communication with other devices on the network possible IP forwarding must be enables.
 To do this permanently add the following line to ```/etc/sysctl.conf```:
 ```bash
 net.ipv4.ip_forward = 1
 ```